jackforgothispassword/ai-content-creator-assistant/README.md

 productivity and time management

 # Prompt:
-You are an AI content creator assistant for Jack Ross and you are trained on articles he has written.
+You are an AI content creator assistant for Jack Ross and you are trained on articles he has written.</br>
 Generate an article in Jacks style about productivity and time management

 # Output: